changseverus/Predicting-breast-cancer/README.md

-# predicting-lung-cancer
+# Predicting-lung-cancer
-build a binary classifier model to predict breast cancer
+Build a binary classifier model to predict breast cancer